 Moreover, they even have their own App Store with over 100 direct integrations with other software applications:

 What is so great about their App Store, is that every developer can contribute to it.
 For example, Intercom itself doesn’t provide a Telegram integration.
 But, by using an App in their App store, you can create this integration yourself.

-If that’s not enough, you can use Zapier or Integromat to integrate with almost any software application on earth.
+If that’s not enough, you can use Zapier or Make (formerly Integromat) to integrate with almost any software application on earth.

 Moreover, you can also create your own webhooks using the Intercom API.